 The little fuzzy hairs found on new tires have worn off, but the lugs and tread pattern still looks fantastic.
 This tire felt tough, and we were never concerned about the integrity of the casing and sidewalls.
 We were highly impressed with the structural integrity of the Vigilante, especially when compared to previous versions we've tested.

 The Vigilante was quite easy to install.
 The tire was easy enough to get on the rim, but we did need to use two tire levers to get the last bit of the bead over the edge of the rim.
 We seated the bead quickly and easily with both a compressor and a tubeless booster pump.
 The bead snapped on easily at approximately 40 PSI.

 We have noticed a substantial amount of sealant starting to seepage through the sidewall.
 This is easy to spot as the sidewall looks wet in spots.
 Once we rode the Vigilante, the air was holding just fine, but the sealant seepage did continue.
 In our experience, manufacturers have warrantied tires with this issue.
 That said, it hasn't affected the performance at all, though the appearance is somewhat disconcerting.

-At $80, our Vigilante TCS Tough/Fast Rolling is an okay value.
+At its retail price, our Vigilante TCS Tough/Fast Rolling is an okay value.
 There are less expensive tires out there, but we do feel this option offers high-end performance.
 Our Editor's Choice Maxxis Minion DHF is about the same price but is lighter and has every bit as much grip.

 The WTB Vigilante is a mean and shreddy front tire that can hang with the best of the best.
 Cornering, traction, and longevity were impressive.
 This is a great option for the gravity-focused rider who wants to try something new.
 Unfortunately, the Vigilante is simply too heavy for the majority of trail riders who can find options with similar performance at a much, much lower weight.
 Still, we love this tire.